 Teach them the ways of faith by:

-1. The regular participation of his family in the Sacred Liturgy.
+1. The regular participation by the family in the Sacred Liturgy, (Holy Mass).

-2. To form them in the ways of faith within the scope of life: in the domestic Church (home and daily life) and through the formal annual formation of parish or parochial school
+2. Form them in the ways of faith within the scope of life: in the domestic Church (home and daily life) and through the formal annual formation of parish or parochial school.

 St. Michael Religious Education (K-5th Grade)

 Parish Formation Options

 - Families of Faith (K-5th Grade): Meets two Sundays per month (Sept.-April) 10:15am-12:15pm.
 Families gather two times per month for an interactive and engaging catechesis session based on the month's topic.
 Parents leave the session with material and preparation to teach their children at home for the rest of the month.

-- Special Needs: For youth that require special accommodations due to learning disabilities or other needs that require classroom accommodation or one to one teaching.
+- Special Needs: Option for children that require special accommodations due to learning disabilities or other needs that require classroom accommodation or one to one teaching.

-- Sacramental Preparation: If you think your child is ready for Sacramental Preparation for Reconciliation/First Eucharist or is unbaptized or Baptized in another faith, please contact Angelica Santos to set up your Family Sacrament Prep Inquiry Discussion.
+- Sacramental Preparation: If you think your child is ready for Sacramental Preparation for Reconciliation/First Eucharist or is unbaptized or Baptized in another faith, please contact Angelica Santos to set up your Family Sacrament Preparation Welcome Discussion.

-For information or questions contac: Angelica Santos, Coordinator of Religious Education, at 817.510.2727 or Click Here to Email.
+For information or questions contact: Angelica Santos, Coordinator of Religious Education, at 817.510.2727 or Click Here to Email.